Just for Fun: We’re Celebrating (& Saving) Pennies & Pounds

 Stikins ® labels also offer great value for money.
 We use high quality materials, including a unique adhesive.
 Our adhesive works on all kinds of items, which means you don’t have to spend more buying different name labels for different items.
 Our larger packs offer the best cost per label and you can safely store any labels you don’t need right away for future use.

 Stikins ® labels are also highly adaptable when it comes to personalisation.
-You can request one or two lines of text, with up to 22 characters per line.
+You can request one or two lines of text, with up to 22 characters per line (no more than 18 works best).
 This allows you to create packs for individuals or packs for sharing.

 From time to time, we also run special offers and discounts.
 Currently, we offer a 10% discount on any order for three or more packs.
 These packs can be all the same, all different, or any mix you prefer.
 We apply this discount automatically, so you don't need a code.
 Best of all, if you don’t need three packs yourself, we are more than happy for friends and family to order together to qualify for the discount.